mateolafalce/orderflow/README.md

 # Orderflow Service

 Lightweight web service for registering products in a MySQL database.
-It serves a basic HTML interface via FastAPI, posts data to the `/products` endpoint, and stores it in the `products` table.

 ## Initial setup
 1. Create a virtual environment: